MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of

 The method used to vectorize these equations into the Liouville space through a matrix-basis decomposition is described in Section \ref{sec:solmastereq}.
 Section \ref{sec:rotframe} is devoted to the rotating-frame quantum state basis and the corresponding unitary transformations in both the standard and Liouville spaces.
 These transformations remove the time dependence from the Liouville equations, yielding the explicit form of the evolution operator.
 The expressions for the far-field emission are obtained in Section \ref{sec:farfield}.
-The design principles of \mathttt{MulAtoLEG} are explained in Section \ref{sec:desprin}.
-Section \ref{sec:comparison} is dedicated to comparing \mathttt{MulAtoLEG} with other similar Python and Mathematica packages.
+The design principles underlying \mathttt{MulAtoLEG} are described in Section~\ref{sec:desprin}.
+Installation instructions are provided in Section~\ref{sec:installation}.
+The general workflow for specifying configuration variables and generating master equations is explained in Section~\ref{sec:usage}.
+Section~\ref{sec:comparison} is devoted to a comparison of \mathttt{MulAtoLEG} with related Python and Mathematica packages.
 Finally, seven examples illustrating most of the \mathttt{MulAtoLEG} functions are presented in Section \ref{sec:examples}, and conclusions are given in Section \ref{sec:conclusions}.